 There is no need to inform the Child Benefit office that you are Home Educating as all children under 16 are entitled to it (income dependent).
 They will contact you as your child approaches 16 years of age.

-There has been an update to the eligibility criteria, this now includes being able to claim if you start home educating post 16 and your child has special needs, there is no clarification on what this means or how to claim, we have made a request for information to the dwp and will update ASAP.
+There has been an update to the eligibility criteria, this now includes being able to claim if you start Home Educating post 16 and your child has special needs.
+Please read on.

 Child Benefit will be payable up to the provisional exclusion date (the provisional exclusion date is the Monday following the 31st August of their 16th year).
 Between January and June of the child’s 16th year (this may be before their 16th birthday in some cases) form CH(A)297B accompanied by CH FTE notes are issued.
 These forms are issued to establish whether the Young Person (YP) will continue in education beyond the provisional exclusion date.
 Customers only need return the form if the YP is continuing in further education, or if the YP starts work or training before the provisional exclusion date.

 In the case of a YP who is home educated, this should be reported on the CH(A)297B and will prompt the issue of form CHFTE4.
 The CHFTE4 will request the required information relating to the child’s course of education to determine entitlement to Child Benefit.